Frequently Asked Questions

 Who administers the platform?

-The platform is operated by the Berlin Senate Department for Urban Development and Housing in its role as Metropolis Regional Secretariat Europe.
+The platform is operated by the Berlin Senate Department for the Environment, Transport and Climate Protection in its role as Metropolis Regional Secretariat Europe.
 It is the result of two previous Metropolis initiatives on Integrated Urban Governance and Successful Policy Transfer.
 Learn more in the About us section.

 What is Metropolis and which cities are members?